dvanderelst-classes/python-class/README.md

 Some helpful resources on Anaconda:

-- This is a 2 page pdf document explaining what Anaconda is: http://docs.anaconda.com/anaconda/user-guide/cheatsheet/.
+- This is a 2-page pdf document explaining what Anaconda is: http://docs.anaconda.com/anaconda/user-guide/cheatsheet/.
 - Managing the Anaconda installation can be done using the Anaconda Navigator.
-This link explains how to start the Navigator on Windows, Mac and Linux: http://docs.anaconda.com/anaconda/navigator/getting-started/#navigator-starting-navigator
+This link describes how to start the Navigator on Windows, Mac, and Linux: http://docs.anaconda.com/anaconda/navigator/getting-started/#navigator-starting-navigator
 - Anaconda comes with a command line tool to install and update packages.
 There is a cheat sheet for this: https://conda.io/docs/user-guide/cheatsheet.html

-## On-line Resources
+## Online Resources

 This is a list of resources that might be helpful while learning Python: